bjones519/Deployment8/README.md

 ## Testing and Deployment

-- Updated HTML content in a separate Git branch
+- Updated files in a separate Git branch
-- Simulates code change to test pipeline
+- Simulated code change to test pipeline
 - Ran build on a new branch using Jenkinsfile
 - Validated updated app functionality
-- Merged branch to trigger production deployment to main
+- `git add .` `git commit -m "commit message"`, `git merge main` and `git merge` branch to trigger production deployment to main
 - Jenkinsfile deploys the latest merged code

 ## Benefits Achieved